-Provides that, if a peace officer enters a dwelling to serve or execute a search warrant without loudly and understandably announcing the officer's presence and waiting a reasonable time before entering the dwelling, evidence discovered must be suppressed.
+Provides that, if a peace officer enters a dwelling to serve or execute a search warrant without loudly and understandably announcing the officer's presence and waiting a reasonable time before entering the dwelling, evidence discovered must be suppressed - unless a court authorizes a no-knock entry.
 Provides for an exception related to exigent circumstances or other exceptions to the warrant requirement.
 [H.F.
 2290]